Thomas Hyde Page

-Sir Thomas Hyde Page, FRS (1746–1821) was a decorated British military engineer and cartographer for the British crown.
+Sir Thomas Hyde Page, FRS (1746–1821) was a British military engineer and cartographer for the British crown.

 In 1777 he married Susanna, widow of Edmund Bastard of Kitley, Devon, and sister of Sir Thomas Crawley-Boevey, baronet.
 In 1783 he married Mary Albinia (d.
 1794), daughter of John Woodward (formerly captain in the 70th regiment) of Ringwould, Kent, and they had five children.
 His third marriage, to Mary, widow of Captain Everett RN, was childless.

 Early life

-He was born in Harley Street, City of Westminster in London, England and was the son of Robert Hyde Page (d.
-1764), also a military engineer, and Elizabeth, daughter of Francis Morewood.
+He was born in Over Whitacre, Warwickshire England and was the son of Robert Hyde Page (d.
+1764), also a military engineer, and Elizabeth, daughter of Francis Morewood of Arley, Warwicks.

 Thomas Hyde Page attended the Royal Military Academy, Woolwich, receiving a gold medal from King George III.